 Reid had been living in an assisted-living facility when she died a little over two years later at the age of 95.
 Alice, meanwhile, passed away peacefully in her sleep in June of 2010, at the age of 99.
 Her passing left a hole in our hearts that Reid, sadly, never quite anticipated.

 “I don’t think I will be remembered,” she mused of her legacy during the Archive of American Television interview.
 “I think most people are not remembered.
 Maybe some people that I had an effect on, some people I worked with.
 That’s the way I’ll be remembered.
 Not much.”

 This is probably the only time we’re happy to prove Reid wrong.
-It’s been 11 years since we lost her, and we can promise she’ll be remembered for many, many more years to come.
+It’s been a dozen years since we lost her, and we can promise she’ll be remembered for many, many more years to come.
 In fact, to mark this melancholy occasion, we’ve put together the below photo album featuring highlights of her storied run as Alice.